matzeeg3/openwb_senec/README.md

 ## Next Steps
 - Better Error Handling
 - Script Optimisazion (Threading)
-- Add Variable that Script can be used in openWB Software 1 and Software 2
 - Add Docker Container for easy deployment via Enviroment Variables